-So … archery might be your next all consuming passion but you have questions about clubs and how to join them?
-Well, being a member of a club is the best way to experience archery since it provides location, targets, (usually) beginners equipment, coaching and a support framework of people who know how to answer those difficult archery questions.
-The process to join most archery clubs is fairly similar … however as everything is up in the air right now, the below is subject to change and modification due to the various advisory guidances we are having to follow.
-Just ask if you are interested …
+So … archery might be your next all-consuming passion but you have questions about clubs.
+How to join them or indeed, why?
+Well, being a member of a club is the best way to experience archery since it provides location, targets, usually beginners equipment, coaching, a support framework of people who know how to answer those difficult archery questions, gossip, badges and then there’s the banter … a whole heap of banter! ;o)

-If you have been shooting with a different club in the past, we will ask one of our coaches or experienced archers to perform a quick competency check and have a chat about club procedures and rules of Craigholme sports facility.
+In addition, we welcome archers from other clubs as guests either as a one-off visit OR as associate members.
+If you have been shooting with a different club in the past, we will ask one of our coaches or experienced archers to perform a quick competency check, check your AGB card and have a chat about club procedures and rules of H@PP sports facility.
+Details below.

 On the Day Guest:

 In addition to associate memberships, we welcome visiting experienced archers.
 If you are in town, have your bow with you and hanker to abuse some 10 rings, come shoot with us.
 Each session is 2 or 4hrs long depending on what day/season it is – details here.
 You supply yourself and your kit, we’ll supply everything else.
 Just drop us a line, tell us you’d like to come and all being well, we’ll get you sorted out.

 Please note: new associate members and on the day shooters must show a valid AGB card (physical or e-card) before being allowed to shoot with Glasgow Archers.
 This is for insurance purposes as stipulated by AGB.

 Fees are paid in two parts for every club: